Topological Kleene Field Theories as a model of computation: Introduction

-\begin{theorem} For any partial recursive function $f: \NN \dashrightarrow \NN$, there exists a clean dynamical bordism $(W,X)$ between discs, such that $X$ is a volume-preserving vector field and $Z_0(W, X) = f$.
+\begin{theoremIntro} For any partial recursive function $f: \NN \dashrightarrow \NN$, there exists a clean dynamical bordism $(W,X)$ between disks, such that $X$ is a volume-preserving vector field and $Z_0(W, X) = f$.
 Conversely, the reaching function of any clean dynamical bordism is a partial recursive function.
-Accordingly, the category of clean dynamical bordisms is equivalent to that of computable functions. \end{theorem}
+Accordingly, the category of clean dynamical bordisms is equivalent to that of computable functions. \end{theoremIntro}

-{In this theorem, ``dynamical bordism'' means that the vector field $X$ is transverse to the boundary discs $\mathbb{D}_1$ and $\mathbb{D}_2$, so it points inwards at $\mathbb{D}_1$ and outwards at $\mathbb{D}_2$, and it is tangent to the rest of the boundary.
-The ``cleanness'' property is a technical condition that ensures that the vector field is ``well-behaved'' in the sense that its zero set consists of finitely many points, and there is a ``skeleton'' where the flow of $X$ is generated by simple diffeomorphisms of discs (see Section \ref{sec:pf-bordisms} for precise definitions).}
+{In this theorem, ``dynamical bordism'' means that the vector field $X$ points inwards at the input disk and outwards at the output disc, and it is tangent to the rest of the boundary.
+The ``cleanness'' property is a technical condition that ensures that the vector field is ``well-behaved'' in the sense that its zero set consists of finitely many points, and there is a ``skeleton'' where the flow of $X$ is generated by simple diffeomorphisms of disks (see Section \ref{sec:pf-bordisms} for precise definitions).

-This result has several implications in the theory of dynamical systems.
-For instance, it shows that some problems in dynamics, such as determining whether the flow of a point will reach another point or even if the flow will be trapped, are undecidable due to the halting problem.
-Additionally, Theorem \ref{thm:main-theorem-intro} means that the class of volume-preserving vector fields is Turing complete in the sense that any computable function can be simulated by the flow of a volume-preserving field on a bordism as above.

-Even more interestingly, our construction relates the topology of the bordism to the complexity of the function it represents.
-As will be evident from our proof, a pair-of-pants as a bordism between one disc and two discs, will be understood as an `if' in the computation, whereas a nontrivial handle will represent a `loop' construction.
-In this sense, it is worth mentioning that this construction does require a non-trivial topology in the bordism to capture any partial recursive function.
-If we restrict ourselves to the class of bordisms obtained by choosing a diffeomorphism $\varphi: \mathbb{D} \to \mathbb{D}$ and considering the mapping cylinder $(W_\varphi, X_\varphi)$ induced by any homotopy between $\varphi$ and the identity, the reaching map is exactly $Z_0(W_\varphi, X_\varphi) = \varphi|_{\NN}$ and thus it is continuous in the subspace topology for $\NN \subseteq \DD$; but not all the computable functions are continuous in this topology, as exemplified by the characteristic function of the even numbers.
-The reaching map of a general bordism may instead be discontinuous, providing the needed flexibility.
+It is worth noticing that the construction of Theorem \ref{thm:main-theorem-intro} does require a non-trivial topology in the bordism to capture any partial recursive function.
+If we restrict ourselves to the class of bordisms obtained by taking the suspension of a diffeomorphism $\varphi: \mathbb{D} \to \mathbb{D}$ into its mapping cylinder $(W_\varphi, X_\varphi)$, the reaching map is exactly $\varphi|_{\NN}$ and thus it is continuous in the subspace topology for $\NN \subseteq \DD$.
+But not all the computable functions are continuous in this topology.
+The reaching map of a general bordism may instead be discontinuous, providing the needed flexibility. }